theOGognf/finagg/docs/references.rst

 * `FinRL`_ is a collection of financial reinforcement learning environments and tools.
 * `fredapi`_ is an implementation of the FRED API.
-* `OpenBBTerminal`_ an open-source version of the Bloomberg Terminal.
+* `OpenBBTerminal`_ is an open-source version of the Bloomberg Terminal.
 * `sec-edgar`_ is an implementation of a file-based SEC EDGAR parser.
+* `sec-edgar-api`_ is an implementation of the SEC EDGAR REST API.

 .. _`BEA API`: https://apps.bea.gov/api/signup/
 .. _`BEA API key registration link`: https://apps.bea.gov/API/signup/